kex0/batch-face-swap/README.md

 ## Batch Face Swap for https://github.com/AUTOMATIC1111/stable-diffusion-webui
  Automaticaly detects faces and replaces them.

-## Requirements
-MediaPipe Python package
-To install it, just open `requirements_versions.txt` located in your stable-diffusion-webui folder and add `mediapipe`

 ## Installation and Requirements
-The face detection requires MediaPipe Python package To install it, just open `requirements_versions.txt` located in your stable-diffusion-webui folder and add `mediapipe`
+The face detection requires MediaPipe Python package.
+To install it, just open `requirements_versions.txt` located in your stable-diffusion-webui folder and add `mediapipe`.

 To install the script just download the zipped script **[Here](https://github.com/kex0/batch-face-swap/archive/refs/heads/main.zip)** and copy the file `face_swap.py` into your scripts folder.